junxianyong/INF2008_P1-08/README.md

     *   Converts the 'dialogue' column to lowercase.
     *   Exports the processed data to a CSV file.
     *   Edit this notebook to tweak data cleaning steps, handle missing values, and perform feature engineering.
--   **combined_scam_dataset.csv**: This file contains the combined dataset of scam calls before reclassification.
--   **combined_cleaned_merged_dataset.csv**: This file contains the merged and cleaned dataset from various sources, ready for analysis.
--   **combined_scam_dataset_Reclassified.csv**: This file contains the reclassified scam dataset after additional processing and reclassification.
--   **Data merging stats.xlsx**: This Excel file contains statistics and details about the data merging process.
--   **generic_changed_dataset.csv**: This file contains the **final** generic dataset with changes applied during preprocessing.

 ## Folder: `synthetic_data`